centreon/centreon-documentation/en/getting-started/monitor-linux-server-with-snmp.md

 Find below a minimalist snmpd.conf / net-snmp config file
   - replace my-snmp-community by the relevant value.
-  - Add the line "view  centreon  included .1.3.6.1" to have access on all informations in the MIB required by plugin
+  - Add the line **view  centreon  included .1.3.6.1** to have access on all informations in the MIB required by plugin

 ```Shell
 #       sec.name  source          community